• Skip to primary navigation

 Drain away the water and set the potatoes aside on a board or plate lined with kitchen towel.
 Pat them dry with another few pieces of kitchen towel.

-To the empty bowl, add the olive oil, cayenne pepper, black pepper, garlic powder, smoked paprika, cumin, oregano, and salt.
-Mix well to combine all the spices with the oil.
+To the empty bowl, add the olive oil, Cajun seasoning, and salt.
+Mix well to combine the spices with the oil.

 Once combined, add in the potato wedges and toss well.
 You could also use your hands or a spoon to mix the wedges – just make sure each wedge is evenly coated.